(Last updated August, 2016)

 ANHINGAS AND CORMORANTS

 The Anhinga (Anhinga anhinga) is also known as the Snake-Bird for its habit of swimming with its body submerged and only its long head and neck sticking out of the water and as the Water-Turkey for its broad tail.
 It has a long, thin neck and a sharp tapering bill which it uses to spear fish.
+They are also very good tree climbers, using their toes and beaks to shimmy up the trunks and out onto limbs.

 Most of the male anhinga’s body is a glossy black-green with the wings and tail being a glossy black-blue.
 The female anhinga is similar to the male except that it has a pale buff or light brown head, neck, and upper chest.
 They have white/silver patches on their wings.
 Young Anhinga look like the adults.